daniloritarossi/LDAPCI4/README.md

 Use this library with Codeigniter 4.1+ PHP7.4+

 User Guide:
-1. put the file in folder project app/ThirdParty/
+1. Copy folders and files under /app to your project

+2. About your environment change the configuration for correct connection on app/Config/{environment}/AuthLdap.php

-2. set autoload class, go to app/Config/Autoload.php search the public variable ```$classmap``` and add this
+3. set autoload class, go to app/Config/Autoload.php search the public variable ```$classmap``` and add this
 ```
 public $classmap = [
 'Auth_Ldap' => APPPATH .'third_party/Auth_Ldap.php'
 ];
 ```
-3. Create new controller like this, copy and past the example:<br>
+4. Create new controller like this, copy and past the example:<br>

 ```<?php
 namespace app\Controllers;